anttijuu/TVTSanasto-Java/README.md

 # TVT Sanasto

 The **TVT Sanasto** Java/Swing app aims to help in learning the basic terms in the area of Information and Communication Technologies (ICT) in Finnish and English.
-TVT means Tieto- ja viestintäteknologiat (ICT).
+TVT (Finnish) means Tieto- ja viestintäteknologiat (ICT in English).

 ![App screenshot](screenshot.png)